 Not all papers are created equal.
 If you look closely, you will see nuances in grain, thickness, whiteness, and construction.
 It doesn’t take a genius to figure out that when you are doing calligraphy work or lettering, you need the best paper for brush pens.

-In this article, I will help you find the best paper for brush lettering that suits your style, budget and overall needs.
+In this article, I will help you find the right paper for brush lettering that suits your style, budget and overall needs.
 Read on to find out which one of the papers out there is a great value for your money.

-- Best Paper for Brush Pens Reviews
+- Top 10 Paper for Brush Pens Reviews

 - 1. Rhodia Head Stapled Pad

 - 4. Strathmore 300 Series Bristol Smooth Pad

 - 6. Inc. Peter Pauper Press Brush Lettering Practice Paper

 - 8. Kelly Creates Large Brush Book Paper Pad